tulimaki/shuup-mailchimp-1/documentation.rst

 Only valid emails is sent to Mailchimp

 Contact save: if contact marketing permission is on and email is not already sent to Mailchimp.
-Contact email is sent to all configured Shop lists.
+Contact email and name information is sent to all configured Shop lists.

 Order creation: if order or contact marketing permission is on and email is not already sent to Mailchimp.
 Contact email is sent to